Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 ERP systems

-Efficient change control: important and feasible
+Efficient change control: essential and achievable

 Autor Stefan Klammler